 The Eurographics Awards Programme recognizes individuals who have significantly advanced the field of computer graphics.
 Each year, the awards are presented at the opening ceremony of the annual Eurographics conference, and winners receive a special award trophy, specifically designed for this occasion by Carlo Sequin.
 Details on the design and manufacture of the Eurographics award trophy can be found in this presentation (courtesy Markus Gross).

 Upon creation of its Awards Programme, Eurographics selected Hans-Peter Seidel (Germany) as its founding chair.
 The founding members of the awards committee became Pere Brunet (Spain), Markus Gross (Switzerland), Roberto Scopigno (Italy), Hans-Peter Seidel (Germany), and Francois Sillion (France).
 All founding members have meanwhile left the committee.
 Committee membership in the awards committee is on a rotating basis with an average term of five years.
-The current chair of the awards committee is George Drettakis (France).
-The current members of the committee are Isabel Navazo (Spain), Thomas Ertl (Germany), Dany Cohen-Or (Israel), Werner Purgathofer (Austria) and Leif Kobbelt (Germany).
+The two past Committee Chairs have been Hans-Peter Seidel and George Drettakis.
+The current chair of the awards committee is Pere Brunet (Spain).

-Nominations: Members and any member of the graphics research community may nominate individuals for the three award categories by contacting the awards chair, George Drettakis.
+Nominations: Members and any member of the graphics research community may nominate individuals for the three award categories by contacting the awards chair, Pere Brunet.

-Nominations: Individuals may be nominated for the award by contacting the PhD Thesis Awards chair, Pere Brunet.
+Nominations: Individuals may be nominated for the award by contacting the PhD Thesis Awards chair, Paolo Cignoni.
 The required documentation includes the thesis, the available thesis reports, and a short CV of the candidate.